What is portfolio rebalancing?

 Does rebalancing really pay off?

 Portfolio rebalancing can pay off for investors when done correctly.
-By rebalancing, an investor can actively manage risk tolerance.
-If you're unsure how to rebalance your portfolio, consider contacting a financial advisor.
+By rebalancing, an investor can actively manage portfolio risk.

 What are the downsides of rebalancing?